RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 After the quiz, the next section describes anxious members.

-- Listeners can make decisions in advance about the kinds of chats they are personally willing to take.#YDoing this is recommended.
+- Listeners can make decisions in advance about the kinds of chats they are personally willing to take.#Doing this is recommended.
-- Listeners can hide chats from members they don't intend to respond to.#YListeners are not obliged to respond to unexpected messages from unknown members, and they can temporarily hide those chats.
+- Listeners can hide chats from members they don't intend to respond to.#Listeners are not obliged to respond to unexpected messages from unknown members, and they can temporarily hide those chats.
-- Members who use words and abbreviations their listener doesn't understand must be reported.#NListeners must simply accept that members use language in different ways.
+- Members who use words and abbreviations their listener doesn't understand must be reported.# Listeners must simply accept that members use language in different ways.
-- 7 Cups exists because there is an unmet need in the world for effective distractions.#NIt's becuase of the unmet need in the world for emotional support.
+- 7 Cups exists because there is an unmet need in the world for effective distractions.# It's becuase of the unmet need in the world for emotional support.
-- 7 Cups exists because there is an unmet need in the world for emotional support.#YThat's the reason!
+- 7 Cups exists because there is an unmet need in the world for emotional support.#That's the reason!
-- Members must never express hate, and listeners should block any members who do.#NHate is a negative emotion, and 7 Cups provides emotional support without judgement.
+- Members must never express hate, and listeners should block any members who do.# Hate is a negative emotion, and 7 Cups provides emotional support without judgement.
-- It's important for a listener to try and understand what a member means, even when the member's language is unfamiliar to the listener.#YListeners must demonstrate that the member has been heard and understood.
+- It's important for a listener to try and understand what a member means, even when the member's language is unfamiliar to the listener.#Listeners must demonstrate that the member has been heard and understood.
-- 7 Cups provides emotional support to members whose emotions are negative.#Y7 Cups provides emotional support to everyone.
+- 7 Cups provides emotional support to members whose emotions are negative.#7 Cups provides emotional support to everyone.
-- Listeners should generally avoid using slang or abbrevations.#YListeners should use standard language to avoid being misunderstood.
+- Listeners should generally avoid using slang or abbrevations.#Listeners should use standard language to avoid being misunderstood.
-- A listener can use a swear word in a chat if the member used that word first.#YUsing the same word demonstrates to the member that they are being heard.
+- A listener can use a swear word in a chat if the member used that word first.#Using the same word demonstrates to the member that they are being heard.
-- Listeners must not tolerate unacceptable language from members,#NListeners must simply accept that members use language in different ways.
+- Listeners must not tolerate unacceptable language from members,# Listeners must simply accept that members use language in different ways.
-- Listeners' training in active listening ensures that they never misinterpret a member's style of communication.#NThe training does not cover communication styles, and sometimes members can be misinterpreted.
+- Listeners' training in active listening ensures that they never misinterpret a member's style of communication.# The training does not cover communication styles, and sometimes members can be misinterpreted.
 {:.quiz}